PerparimUiO/Java/Chapter 4 - Loops.md

 </p>
 </details>

-####  Credit Card Number Check.
+#### `Credit Card Number Check`.
 The last digit of a credit card number is the check digit, which protects against transcription errors such as an error in a single digit or switching two digits.
 The following method is used to verify actual credit card  numbers but, for simplicity, we will describe it for numbers with 8 digits instead  of 16:

      • Starting from the rightmost digit, form the sum of every other digit.
 For example, if the credit card number is 43589795, then you form the sum 5 + 7 + 8 + 3 = 23.